 A key Cling function is the movement of content via drag and drop:

-Entire decks can be moved by “grabbing” the grey title bar, which also contains the name of the deck.
+- Entire lists can be moved by “grabbing” the grey title bar, which also contains the name of the list.

 Working with boards

 At the top right of every board is a menu providing access to important basic functions.

 - A click on the overview ❼ icon makes all lists collapse.
 You then see only their names and how many cards they each contain.
 This is especially practical for maintaining a clear overview on large boards.